Code-Institute-Submissions/YoannaLa-my-website-2_OctResub/README.md

 ## Deployment
 # Features

 This website was created for a new gym in Mayfair area.
-It introduce the user to a new way of keeping fit while becoming a part of a community.
+It introduces the user to a new way of keeping fit while becoming a part of a community.
 Show few benefits of CrossFit  is the great place for someone with zero fitness experience to be introduce to this form of exercise.
-Also, this site is a perfect place to get in touch and book a free intro class to experience CrossFit first hand
+Also, this site is a perfect place to get in touch and book a free intro class to experience CrossFit first hand.

 ### Website owner business goals
 * introducing user to CrossFit